-Through Brigham and Women’s Hospital (BWH) Cord Blood Donation Program your baby’s cord blood is donated to a public bank, where it may be found to match any of the patients around the world who search the National Marrow Donor Program (NMDP) Registry for an available match.
+Through Brigham and Women’s Hospital Cord Blood Donation Program your baby’s cord blood is donated to a public bank, where it may be found to match any of the patients around the world who search the National Marrow Donor Program (NMDP) Registry for an available match.

 Is my name or my baby’s name added to the Registry?

-After the maternal infectious disease markers are tested, if there is a positive result, the cord blood bank is mandated by law, in some instances, to notify you and the State Public Health department.
+The mother and baby’s information are kept strictly confidential.
+Your identities are never associated with the release of a cord blood unit for transplantation.
+After the maternal samples are tested, if there is a positive infectious disease result, the cord blood bank would be mandated by law to notify you and the State Public Health department.